Reimier/pokemon-game/README.md

 # React + Vite

+### Disclaimer
+This is an unofficial, open-source fan project created solely for educational and portfolio purposes.
+All Pokémon names, images, and character assets belong to Nintendo, Game Freak, and The Pokémon Company.
+This project is not affiliated with or endorsed by Nintendo.
+Data powered by PokéAPI.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: